Syntax

 Question: Does the grammar we have defined above for Astro capture the following (desirable) rule:

-“You can only use an identifier if it has been previously declared.”
+“You can only use an identifier if it has been previously assigned to.”

 Answer: It does not.